ensemble-codes/ensemble-framework/README.md

 ### Shared Security

-We plan to use shared security for task verification and other complementaty services.
+We plan to use shared security for task verification and agents chain of though verification.
+The Shared Security AVS is implemented [here](https://github.com/ensemble-codes/ensemble-avs/).

 ## Integrations